 Most of the time it can be difficult, or downright impossible to be completely sustainable.
 As much as we try, sometimes we might forget the little things we can do to be as eco-friendly as possible.
 Here are some green living hacks to keep you on track to helping the planet.

-There are tons of ways you can ditch single-use items in favor of reusable ones.
+There are tons of ways you can ditch single-use items in favour of reusable ones.
 There are also a lot of strategies to repurpose things in your home that you would have never thought of before.
 Going with reusable instead of single-use products puts less trash in landfills and uses less harmful materials overall.

 We all know reusable water bottles are on-trend, but you can also repurpose all sorts of water: your shower water, aquarium water, pasta water, and even your leftover ice has ways it can be recycled.
 This water can then be used for your garden, house plants or to even wash your floors.
 Get creative with all sorts of ways you can reuse your water.